Health Economics & Outcomes Research Fellowships

 Thomas Jefferson University has offered industry-sponsored fellowships in health economics and outcomes research (HEOR) since 1994.
 The Fellowships are administered through the Jefferson College of Population Health (JCPH), which is the nation's first college of population health in the country.

-- All two-year fellowships begin in June.
+- All JCPH Fellowships are 2-years long and begin in June.

 - Fellows are assigned a JCPH faculty mentor who advises them and supervises their progress throughout the course of the fellowship.